hsm-0510/rover_trajectory_simulator/README.md

 ./gps-sdr-sim -e brdc3610.24n -u simulated_trajectory.csv -b 8
 ```

+Note: the -e brdc3160.24 can change according to the ephemeris file being used, the ephemeris files can be downloaded through link provided at gps-sdr-sim repository.

 4. The gpssim.bin file would be created and ready for trajectory simulation.

 See following link for gps-sdr-sim installation guide: https://github.com/osqzss/gps-sdr-sim